microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-APPINSIGHTS.md

 To enable Application Insights support in Copilot Studio Kit, new application registration is required.

+> [!NOTE]
+> If you have already created app registration for Copilot Studio Kit to use with user authentication, you **may** reuse that application for App Insights enrichment instead of creating another application.
+If you wish to do that, you can skip step 1 below and start with step 2 after navigating to the existing app registration.

 1. [Register new application in Microsoft Entra ID](https://learn.microsoft.com/azure/azure-monitor/logs/api/register-app-for-token) and add new client secret for it.
 Make note of the secret as it will be used later as **App Insights Secret** in the Copilot configuration (depending on App Insights Secret location, please see the details [here](./CONFIGURE_COPILOTS.md#configure-a-new-copilot).)
 1. Make note of the **Directory (tenant) ID** and **Application (client) ID** of the application as they will be used later as **App Insights Tenant ID** and **App Insights Client ID** in the Copilot configuration
 1. Select **View API permissions** from the **Overview** (or navigate to **Manage** -> **API permissions** from the sidebar)